Over the past five years my work has inspired by

 two separate yet seminal influences in my life: my present experience

-of witnessing my citys transformation through rapid building development, and Constructivism, a one-hundred-year-old
+of witnessing my citys transformation through rampant and

+rapid building development, and Constructivism, a one-hundred-year-old

-a better world but are challenged by pervasive consumerism
+a better world, but we are challenged by pervasive consumerism

-and a focus on personal gain, often at the expense of our communities.
+and a focus on personal gain, often at the expense of our own

+communities.
 In Seattle, our environment is constantly changing

-architecturally, often in dramatic ways.
+architecturally and thus spatially, in dramatic ways.
 Landmarks

 and other more modest historic structures are disappearing, so